-You’re a freelancer, working diligently and managing leads while completing existing contracts.
-You’re totally focused on getting things done when—bam!—it’s tax season.
-You don’t have time to even respond to client emails, and now you also have to do your taxes, even though you’re in survival mode and the last thing that you want to spend time on is filing your taxes.
+You don’t even have time to respond to client emails, and now you also have to do your taxes.
+That’s seriously the last thing you want on your plate.

-Below, we’ll walk you through everything you need to gather to properly file your taxes, and we’ll also give you handy tips that you can implement to take advantage of the deductions that are worth using.
+Below, we walk you through everything you need to gather to properly file your taxes.
+Plus we’ve included some handy tips that you can implement to take advantage of the deductions that are worth using.

-Trust us when we say this guide can serve as an invaluable tool, and we’ve made it easy to digest all of this information because we’ve broken up our guide into basic and complex components.
 Work your way through the basic stuff first.
-Then dive into the more complex tax considerations, which also include simplified steps, tips, and resources to help you move through it all and get the most out of your tax return.
+Then dive into the more complex tax talk, which also include simplified steps, tips, and resources to help you breeze through it all and get the most out of your tax return.

 Please note that, while we’ve made every effort to ensure the following information is up-to-date and accurate, it doesn’t constitute, or serve as a substitute for, legal or tax advice.
 Consult with an attorney or tax pro for personalized guidance when you need it for your business.

 - Start with the Basics

 - Now We’re Ready to Tackle Complex Tax Saving Strategies

 - Advanced Strategies to Save Even More on Your Taxes